2,955 U.S.-listed ETFs/ETPs with assets of $6.64 trillion is the data as of 5/31/22.

 - Trading transactions - Because they are traded like stocks, investors can place a variety of order types (e.g., limit orders or stop-loss orders) that can't be made with mutual funds

 However, ETFs do have drawbacks, including:

 - Trading costs: If you invest small amounts frequently, there may be lower-cost alternatives investing directly with a fund company in a no-load fund

 - Illiquidity: Some thinly traded ETFs have wide bid/ask spreads, which means you’ll be buying at the high price of the spread and selling at the low price of the spread

-- Settlement dates: ETF sales are not settled for three days following a transaction.
-That means as the seller, your funds from an ETF sale are not technically available to re-invest for three days.
+- Settlement dates: ETF sales are not settled for 2 days following a transaction; that means as the seller, your funds from an ETF sale aren't technically available to reinvest for 2 days.

-Once you have determined your investment goals, ETFs can be utilized to gain exposure to virtually any market in the world or any industry sector.
+Once you've determined your investment goals, ETFs can be used to gain exposure to virtually any market in the world or any industry sector.
 You can invest your assets in a conventional fashion using stock index and bond ETFs, and adjust the allocation in accordance with changes in your risk tolerance and goals.
 You can add alternative assets, such as gold, commodities, or emerging stock markets.
 You can move in and out of markets quickly, hoping to catch shorter term swings, much like a hedge fund.
-The point is ETFs give you the flexibility to be any kind of investor that you want to be.
+The point is, ETFs give you the flexibility to be any kind of investor that you want to be.